Docker Compose Reference

 DetectMate Service ships a comprehensive Docker Compose configuration that includes all services required to consume and process logs and send alerts.
 This reference explains the settings of the docker-compose.yaml.
 The following image illustrates the log data pipeline deployed by Docker Compose:

 Log file ingestion is handled by Fluentd.
 It supports reading from various systems and can convert the data to a specific format before sending it to any other target.
 Using the default setup, fluentd reads lines from a file and sends them to the DetectMate parser.
-The parser processes and forwards this data to the detector.
-If the detector finds an anomaly, it will send it to another Fluentd process that can communicate with various targets, such as Elasticsearch, Kafka, or a log file.
+The parser processes the data and forwards it to both detector services shipped by default, detector and detector-rule.
+If either detector finds an anomaly, it sends it to the fluentout process, which can communicate with various targets, such as Elasticsearch, Kafka, or a log file.

 The following sections will explain the docker-compose.yml service by service.